syncfusion-content/javascript-docs/js/api/ejSchedule.md

 ### resources.resourceSettings.color 'string'
 {:#members:resources-resourceSettings-color }

 Binds the color field name in the dataSource to the resourceSettings **color**.
-The color specified here gets applied to the Scheduler appointments denoting to which particular resource it belongs.
+The color specified here gets applied to the Schedule appointments denoting the resource it belongs.

 #### Example